 Where to Buy Them

-So, there are a handful of great options where you can find them online:
+Since the Lenox Spice Village is no longer made, these need to be purchased secondhand.
+There are a handful of great options where you can find them online:

 While I haven’t bought the spice villages at all of these places, the site I’d most recommend searching is eBay.
 Since they have the lowest prices, they’re the ones I’ve had the most success with.